thlorenz/viralify/README.md

 OPTIONS:

-  -t, --transform   transform(s) to inject
-  -f, --front       if set, the transform(s) are injected in the front of the transform field so they run first
+  -t, --transform   transform(s) to inject (required) -p, --packages    packages into which to inject the transforms (required) -f, --front       if set, the transform(s) are injected in the front of the transform field so they run first

 EXAMPLES:

-  Inject 'browserify-swap' transform for package in current directory and all its dependencies
+  Inject 'browserify-swap' transform for all foo dependencies of the package in the current directory

-    viralify . -t browserify-swap
+    viralify . -t browserify-swap -p foo

-  Inject 'envify' and 'es6ify' transforms in front for all dependencies found in ./node_modules
+  Inject 'envify' and 'es6ify' transforms in front for all foo and bar dependencies of the package in the current directory

-    viralify ./node_modules --transform envify --transform es6ify --front
+    viralify ./node_modules --transform envify --transform es6ify --front --package foo -p bar
 ```
 ## API